Search our FREE downloadable resources

 In the summer the canal between Bingley Three Rise Locks and Bingley Five Rise Locks is a great place to spot small damselflies and giant dragonflies.
 What can you spot?

-This topic pack is intended to be a resource for local schools and other groups within the Heartlands area of Birmingham.
-Warwick Bar is Birmingham’s only canal-based conservation area.
-Saltley Pools, once a site of heavy industry, was redeveloped to attract wildlife and to provide a safe, green resource for the local community.
-The activities draw on the links between different cultures for example the similarities between traditional canal art and the painted trucks of Pakistan, India and the Romany people.
+A fantastic resource for schools and groups within the Heartlands area of Birmingham.
+The activities draw on the links between different cultures, e.g. the similarities between traditional canal art and the painted trucks of Pakistan, India and the Romany people.

 Learn all about biodiversity, adaptations, life cycles and foodchains and the wide variety of habitats found in or next to canals and rivers.